google/deepvariant/docs/deeptrio-quick-start.md

 directory contains the intermediate output of make_examples and call_variants steps.

-For more information about `output.visual_report.html`, see the [VCF stats report documentation](deepvariant-vcf-stats-report.md).
+For more information about the `HG00*.output.visual_report.html` files, see the [VCF stats report documentation](deepvariant-vcf-stats-report.md).

 ## Notes on GPU image